Merculous/Merculous/README.md

 # About me

-Just a Python script kiddie who like to mess around with compression and iOS.
+Just a Python script kiddie who likes to mess around with compression and iOS.

-# Programming language I know
+# Programming languages I know

 Python, that's it :/